Text Fraud Alerts

 Never provide sensitive account information via text or email.
 Security Service will never ask for this information.

-- Credit Cards – To register a Credit Card, log in to myBranch, click on Accounts, select Alerts, click Manage Alerts, under Real Time Fraud Alerts, click the on Register Your Credit Cards link.
+- Credit Cards – To register a Credit Card, log in to myBranch, click on Accounts, select Alerts, click Credit Cards, then select Manage Alerts for the card you want to enroll.

 What you'll need: